spineo/RGButterflyDocs/Programming.md

 The workflow is simple: New issues are generally added to the _Active_ sheet and DONE/ABAND ones get transferred to _Completed_.
 Issues tied to the Pre/Post-Release time-frames or slated for a future release get moved to the appropritate sheet or added directly to those sheets.
 To enhance readability selected rows are also color coded (i.e., yellow IN PROG and gray DONE/ABAND).

-### App Design
+### App Design and Prototyping

-__I believe that the several months I spent up front on the _App Design_ paid off significantly when it came to development time__.
+__I am pretty confident that the several months I spent up front on the App Design and Prototyping paid off when it came to development time__.
 The process that followed is outlined below:

 1. ___Design the initial Wire Diagram___: The 'Wire Diagram' was a schematic drawn on a large whiteboard.
 While the initial diagram did not take long to complete (maybe about an hour) it was the result of weeks of brainstorming and successfully outlined my vision.
 I would often tweak the drawing as I worked out my main features.